 Leland Purvis is an illustrator currently working in pencil and watercolor on hot press paper, problem-solving using pictures to tell stories.
 His pieces leap onto the page in a frenetic, iterative process of investigation and discovery, collaborating with clients to evoke a visceral reaction in the viewer and unearth live, electric representations of real, emotional truth.

 “The key themes at play for me are often the impossibility and inevitability of mortality, and the inescapable tensions which we all bear in everyday life.
 I love trying to find a moment which allows a window into a larger narrative.”

 photo credit Mercy McNab

+His major works in past years have been graphic novels, historical fiction, largely aimed at younger readers.
 An Eisner-Award and Ignatz nominee, he received a Xeric Grant for his self-published comics anthology, VÓX, and critical acclaim for PUBO, a creator-owned limited series published through Dark Horse Comics.
-He is the artist on several recent graphic novels published by GT-Labs, FirstSecond/ RoaringBrookPress/ MacMillan, Simon & Schuster/ Aladdin, and Tor.com.
+He is the artist on several graphic novels published by GT-Labs, FirstSecond/ RoaringBrookPress/ MacMillan, Simon & Schuster/ Aladdin, Tor.com, and Abrams.

-All Content © 2016 Leland Purvis.
+All Content © 2019 Leland Purvis.
 All rights Reserved.